-The nature and purpose of the reserves in equity are as follows:
+Share premium and reserves The nature and purpose of the reserves in equity are as follows:

-(a) Share Premium:

-This is the excess paid by shareholders over the nominal value for their shares.
-Premiums from the issue of shares are reported in share premium.

-(b) Statutory Reserve:

-Nigerian banking regulations require the Banking subsidiary to make an annual appropriation to a statutory reserve.
-As stipulated by S.16(1) of the Banks and Other Financial Institution Act of 1991 (amended), an appropriation of 30% of profit after tax is made if the statutory reserve is less than paid-up share capital and 15% of profit after tax if the statutory reserve is greater than the paid up share capital However, the Banking subsidiary transferred 15% of its profit after tax to statutory reserves as at year end (31 December 2015: 15%).
+- (a) Share premium: is the excess paid by shareholders over the nominal value for their shares.
+Premiums from the issue of shares are reported in share premium. - (b) Statutory reserve: Nigerian banking regulations require the Banking subsidiary to make an annual appropriation to a statutory reserve.
+As stipulated by S.16(1) of the Banks and Other Financial Institution Act of 1991 (amended), an appropriation of 30% of profit after tax is made if the statutory reserve is less than paid-up share capital and 15% of profit after tax if the statutory reserve is greater than the paid up share capital However, the Banking subsidiary transferred 15% of its 'profit after tax to statutory reserves as at year end (31 December 2015: 15%). - (c) SSI reserve: The SSI reserve is maintained to comply with the Central Bank of Nigeria (CBN) requirement that all licensed banks set aside a portion of the profit after tax in a fund to be used to finance equity investment in qualifying small and medium scale enterprises.

-(c) SSI Reserve:

-The SSI reserve is maintained to comply with the Central Bank of Nigeria (CBN) requirement that all licensed banks set aside a portion of the profit after tax in a fund to be used to finance equity investment in qualifying small and medium scale enterprises.
 Under the terms of the guideline (amended by CBN letter dated 11 July 2006), the contributions will be 10% of profit after tax and shall continue after the first 5 years but banks' contributions shall thereafter reduce to 5% of profit after tax.
 However, this is no longer mandatory.
-The small and medium scale industries equity investment scheme reserves are non-distributable.

-(d) Available-for-Sale Reserve (Fair Value Reserve):

-The fair value reserve includes the net cumulative change in the fair value of available-for-sale investments until the investment is derecognised or impaired.

-(e) Regulatory Risk Reserve:

-The regulatory risk reserves warehouses the difference between the impairment of loans and advances under the Nigeria GAAP and Central Bank of Nigeria prudential guidelines and the loss incurred model used in calculating the impairment balance under IFRS.
+The small and medium scale industries equity investment scheme reserves are non -distributable. - (d) Available for sale reserve (Fair value reserve): The fair value reserve includes the net cumulative change in the fair value of available-for-sale investments until the investment is derecognised or impaired. - (e) Regulatory risk reserve: The regulatory risk reserves warehouses the difference between the impairment of loans and advances under the Niceria GAAP and Central Bank of Nigeria prudential guidelines and the loss incurred model used in calculating the impairment balance under IFRS. - (f) Retained earnings: Retained earnings comprise the undistributed profits from previous years, which have not been reclassified to the other reserves noted below - (g) Foreign currency translation reserve (FCTR): Records exchange movements on the Group's net investment in foreign subsidiaries

-(f) Retained Earnings:

-Retained earnings comprise the undistributed profits from previous years, which have not been reclassified to the other reserves noted above.

-(g) Foreign Currency Translation Reserve (FCTR):

-Records exchange movements on the Group's net investment in foreign subsidiaries.

-42 Contingencies, Claims and Litigation